BEST IN SHOW RUBRIC

 This is an event benefiting youth, and therefore we encourage you to keep a 3:1 adult to child ratio on your team.
-Judges will evaluate the participation of students at each site throughout the day and award Best Participation of Students.
+Judges will evaluate the participation of students at each site throughout the day for the Best Participation of Students award.

 Teams are required to design and make T-shirts.
-The T-shirts must contain team name, school name, and Leap’s logo.
-Please drop off one t-shirt in each size at the Leap Check-In Tent once you arrive at the beach, for display and sales.
+The T-shirts must contain team name, school name, Leap’s logo and the Sandcastle Classic logo.
 The Best T-shirt award will be given to the team with the most creative and original T-shirt design.